Can you measure your culture?

 Culture is your one true source of individuality.
 It is the foundation of all successful companies.

 Company culture can sometimes feel like a difficult concept to grasp.
 The trick to being able to assess, define and measure is to break it down into its component parts: what is important to the company and employees.
 Once you understand your culture, there is then the opportunity to affect change.
-We will be looking at these next steps in the final session in our Culture Club series, ‘You've defined your culture, what next?’, taking place on 17 September 2019.
+We explored these next steps in the third session of our Culture Club series, ‘You've defined your culture, what next?’.

 If you'd like help to make sense of your organisational culture, understand how to shape it, and share it, or to receive a copy of the slides from the event, please get in touch with [email protected].